Pittsburgh Penguins 2025-26 NHL Betting Lines

 Founded in 1967 as part of the NHL's "Great Expansion," the Pittsburgh Penguins struggled for most of their existence until the arrival of Mario Lemieux in 1984.
 Since then, they have been one of the NHL's marquee franchises.
 Pittsburgh has won a total of five Stanley Cup championships in its history.
 Sidney Crosby took the mantle from Lemieux as the franchise's marquee man.
 Lemieux is now a part-owner of the team.

-But the arrival of Mario Lemieux in 1984 completely transformed the franchise.
-Lemieux is one of the most dominant players in NHL history and led the Penguins to their first two Stanley Cup Championships and their first long-term glory era.
-And then, in 2005, when the Penguins were bankrupt, Sidney Crosby arrived to save the franchise again.
-Crosby has led the Penguins to three Stanley Cups and was the marquee man that made the Penguins so attractive that they could get the financing for a new arena.
-PPG Paints Arena has been filled ever since for a franchise that is one of the best run in any sport.
+And then, in 2005, when the Penguins were in financial trouble, Sidney Crosby arrived to save the franchise again.
+Crosby has led the Penguins to three Stanley Cups and was the marquee man who made the Penguins so attractive that they could get the financing for a new arena.

 NHL Teams